-The Bid Requirement for Contractors lists the procedure that contractors must follow when bidding for a Community Development project.
+The Construction Standards and Quote Requirement for Contractors lists the procedure that contractors must follow when bidding for a Community Development project.
 For additional information regarding the City's home repair programs, please see Common Questions and Answers.

 Contractors working in home repair programs must register with the City as a vendor, obtain a D-U-N-S number and register with the System for Award Management (SAM):

 - The New Contractor Packet explains the necessary qualifications to work as a contractor for the City's housing programs as a vendor.
 This packet includes the Vendor/Contractor Registration Application, a vendor information form, and a W-9 form.